Mortuary Science – AAS

 - The central aims of the funeral service program are to prepare industry personnel who are:

 - Members of a human services profession;

 - Members of the community in which they serve;

 - Participants in the relationship between bereaved families and those engaged in the funeral service profession;

-- Professionals knowledgeable of and compliant with federal, state, provincial/territorial, and local regulatory guidelines in the geographic area where they practice as well as,
+- Professionals knowledgeable of and compliant with federal, state, provincial/territorial, and local regulatory guidelines in the geographic area where they practice; and,

-- Professionals sensitive to the responsibility for public health, safety, and welfare in caring for human remains.
+- Professionals who are sensitive to the responsibility for public health, safety, and welfare in caring for human remains.

 - The objectives of the program are: